 When planning to use a moss remover for roofs, we would advise considering how much of the plant is present.
 In addition, over what time frame do you need the product to work?
 If there is literally a ‘carpet’ present it is advised to use the product at a minimal 3 to 1 dilution.
 Certainly, to ensure that the product reaches and is absorbed into the roots, the moss will need to be saturated.
 Therefore, coverage by pump sprayer is recommended at approximately 1 litre to 3 m².
 You will see the plant turn brown and start to become detached from the tiles over the following days and weeks.

 Dead moss can be retained in the gutters when the moss falls off, so to avoid it potentially blocking drains it is recommended to ‘cap off’ or disconnect your guttering downpipes after application.
 This process could take anything from a few days to several weeks for the moss to be fully removed.
 The rule of thumb is that the stronger and more liberally the product is applied, the better the results.
 In future, using the product diluted at 1 part Moss Remover to 10 parts water will act as a preventative.
 Timescales vary (1 to 2 years is average), but we would suggest at the early stages of green algae starting to form to re-apply the product.

-In addition, looking to the future, roof tiles can be sealed with Essential Concrete Sealer to prevent moss, lichen and algae from taking hold on the tiles in future.
+In addition, looking to the future, roof tiles can be sealed using sealers such as our Essential Concrete Sealer to prevent moss, lichen and algae from taking hold on top of the tiles in future.

 We advise that if you are planning to refurbish your tarmac, pre-treating the surface with Moss Remover several days prior to cleaning will help remove moss from the surface.
 This is because if a powerful pressure washer is used whilst the roots of the plants are attached to the tarmac, surface damage is likely to occur.